cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 # What Next?

-I hope this post has started the process of convincing you to share your knowledge online, but you're probably left wondering where to start.
+I hope this post has helped kickstart you into share your knowledge online, but you're probably left wondering where to start.
-If that's the case for you, I have started another post explaining how I got started with this website and all the options available for creating one for yourself.
+If that's the case for you, I'm working on a follow-up post explaining how I got started with this website and all the options available for creating one for yourself.

 I'll update this post with a link once the next one is finished.
 In the meantime, bookmark this page to keep an eye out for the next post, or subscribe to my [RSS feed](/feed.xml) to get notified when it comes out.

+Are there some reasons I missed?
+Do you disagree?
 I'd love to hear your thoughts on blogging.
 Feel free to discuss in the comments section below.